marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 ## Why Your Participation Matters

-Your feedback will help us understand how people interact with tools for creating metadata and describing knowledge graphs.
+Your feedback will help us understand how ow users perceive, use, and benefit from each tool and to what extent AI assistance is helpful in metadata creation.
-By taking part, you are helping us design systems that make research data easier to **find**, **share**, and **reuse**.

 > Thank you for being part of this study.
-> We hope you enjoy exploring how small pieces of information can come together to form a web of knowledge.
+.